YangPhy/YangPhy.github.io/_pages/presentations.md

 ## Conference and workshop talks
+1. *Light Axion-Like Particles at Future Lepton Colliders*
+Parallel talk at Pheno 2025, University of Pittsburgh, May 2025
+1. *Probing electroweak NLO corrections and Sudakov logarithms at multi-TeV muon colliders*
+Parallel talk at IMCC and MuCol Annual Meeting 2025, DESY, Germany, May 2025
 1. *Precision physics at the future muon collider*
 $\texttt{MadGraph5\_aMC@NLO}$ meeting 2025, CERN, February 2025
 1. *Electroweak radiation picture of the future multi-TeV muon collider*